 The University of Maine Percussion Ensemble has a distinguished history of performance within this relatively new genre of musical activity.
-The group has premiered new works in the US such as the Zivkovic Uneven Souls as well as performing “older” staples of the repertoire like Chávez’s Toccata (1942) and Varèse’s Ionisation (1931).
-In 1993, the group was invited to perform at the Percussive Arts Society International Convention in Columbus, OH where its performance of the above mentioned work by Nebojsa Jovan Zivkovic was heralded as the “best of the conference.”
+The group has premiered new works in the US such as the Živković Uneven Souls as well as performing “older” staples of the repertoire like Chávez’s Toccata (1942) and Varèse’s Ionisation (1931).
+In 1993, the group was invited to perform at the Percussive Arts Society International Convention in Columbus, OH where its performance of the above mentioned work by Nebojša Jovan Živković was heralded as the “best of the conference.”
+The group toured internationally on several occasions and was the first US percussion ensemble to perform in Cuba at the PerCuba Festival in 1999.
 Mixed in with the more European based compositions, the ensemble performs in a variety of world music genres such as salsa, African drumming and Brazilian samba.

 This group performs chamber music composed primarily for the medium of percussion.
 The specific repertoire chosen for a given semester depends greatly upon the make-up of the ensemble for that semester.
-The ability to read music (e.g. snare drum parts) is a requisite for enrollment in this performance course.
+The ability to read music (e.g. snare drum parts) is a prerequisite for enrollment in this performance course.
 Although it is NOT absolutely necessary to read pitches, percussionists with experience on keyboard percussion and timpani are strongly encouraged to enroll.
-Dr. Thomas Wubbenhorst, Director.
+Dr. Stuart Marrs, Director.
 2 hrs of rehearsal per week.
-Rehearsal times are arranged each semester to fit everyone’s schedule.
 0-1 cr.

 Symphonic Band – MUO114

 The Symphonic Band performs the most challenging and significant band literature and offers the accomplished percussionist a satisfying artistic experience.
-Rehearsals are T Th 4:10-5:30.
+Rehearsals are MW 4:00-5:20.
 Audition required.
-Prof. Curvin Farnham, Director.
+Director of Bands, Christopher White, Director.
 0-1 cr.

 Marching Band – MUO111